mhulse/slinky-cli/README.md

 1. Rename the new destination directory something unique (or back it up, or remove it).
 1. Revert the name of the first destination directory.

-That should do it!
+Done!

 Now symlinks on both machines are pointing at DropBox and syncing between computers.

 ## Installation